ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ### Examples

-The follow examples provide various sequences that might be seen for receiving DNS answers, in order to show how the logic described above is used in practice to determine when to move onto the sorting and connecting phases.
+The following examples provide various sequences that might be seen for receiving DNS answers, in order to show how the logic described above is used in practice to determine when to move onto the sorting and connecting phases.